-UPDATE 2018: The Low Horn Boot Camp is now out in a second edition as a Kindle ePublication.
+Update: The Low Horn Boot Camp is now out in a second edition as a Kindle ePublication.
 Purchase on Amazon.
-The other versions described below did not sell well and are out of print.
+The other versions described below are out of print.

 Back in 2011 I released a collection of low horn etudes, the first section being based on the famous Bordogni (“Rochut”) etudes that are so beloved by low brass players.
 The first half of the Bordogni etudes in particular, as published in that publication, they worked great for the initial development of horn low range, proven after use with quite a number of students.
 More on that in a moment.